bluerobotics/ardusub-gitbook/operators-manual/companion-web.md

 # Companion Web Interface

-The Companion computer hosts a useful web-interface with different pages for accessing parameters and functionalities associated with Companion.
+The Companion computer([Install instructions](/getting-started/installation.md#raspberry-pi)) hosts a useful web-interface with different pages for accessing parameters and functionalities associated with Companion.
 When a Companion computer is connected to a ground computer, a user can access the web-interface on [192.168.2.2:2770](http://192.168.2.2:2770).
 Users can access Network, System, Camera and Routing pages alongside a number of other user friendly options as described below.

 ## Companion Header